 In addition to two core experiments (pre-industrial and Pliocene), a set of sensitivity experiments (Table 2) is also proposed in the PlioMIP2 (Table 3 in H16b).
 Alterations of soil and land-sea mask (e.g. the Bering Strait and the Canadian Arctic Archipelago) were recommended in the PlioMIP2.
-Due to technical difficulties, these alterations were not incorporated into the current PlioMIP2 simulations.
+Due to technical difficulties, these alterations were not incorporated into

+30 the current PlioMIP2 simulations.
 Due to the low resolution and the simple experimental setting (i.e. low computational cost), we can conduct all the set of simulations proposed in the PlioMIP2 (totally 12-type 500-yr long simulations; H16b).
-We also plan to conduct higher resolution and/or higher complexity PlioMIP2 simulations with a higher-resolution AOGCM and/or an Earth system model (see Sect.
-6).
+We also

-5 We can compare results of this study with the PlioMIP1 directly because the experimental setting for the PlioMIP2 preindustrial run (Tables 1 and 2) is identical to the PlioMIP1 (KU12).
-In the pre-industrial run, CO2, CH4 and N2O concentrations were set to be 280 ppmv, 760 ppbv and 270 ppbv, respectively.
+We can compare results of this study with the PlioMIP1 directly because the experimental setting for the PlioMIP2 preindustrial run (Tables 1 and 2) is identical to the PlioMIP1 (KU12).
+In the pre-industrial run, $CO_2$ , $CH_4$ and $N_2O$

+5 concentrations were set to be 280 ppmv, 760 ppbv and 270 ppbv, respectively.
 Ozone concentration in each month was derived from climatology in Wang et al. (1995).
 Orbital parameters were identical to the PlioMIP1 (Table 1).
-Modern land orography, lakes, and ice sheets of the MRI-CGCM2.3 (KU12; Figs. 1a, 2a) were used in the pre-industrial run.
+Modern land orography, lakes, and ice sheet of the MRI-CGCM2.3 (KU12; Figs. 1a, 2a) were used in the pre-industrial run.
 Vegetation pattern was derived from PRISM3D modern map converted into 13 types of SiB2 classification (Table 3 in KU12; Fig. 1a).

-To simulate the Pliocene climate, the PRISM4 global paleoenvironmental dataset (D16) including atmospheric trace gases, orography, vegetation covers, ice sheets, and lakes are prescribed in the model.
+To simulate the Pliocene climate, the PRISM4 global paleoenvironmental dataset (D16) including atmospheric trace gases,

+- 10 orography, vegetation covers, ice sheets, and lakes are prescribed in the model.
 Pliocene orography was updated from the PRISM3D (Sohl et al., 2009) by considering mantle flow (Rowley et al., 2013) and glacial isostatic response of ice sheet loading (Raymo et al., 2011).
-We added anomalous orography (Pliocene minus modern) to the model's modern orography

-- 15 (Fig. 3) according to the "anomaly method" recommended in the PlioMIP2 (H16b).
+We added anomalous orography (Pliocene minus modern) to the model's modern orography (Fig. 3) according to the "anomaly method" recommended in the PlioMIP2 (H16b).
 Direct proxy evidences for the Greenland and Antarctic ice sheets during the Pliocene were not available.
-The PRISM4 provided Greenland ice sheet data that is confined to high elevations in the East Greenland Mountains suggested by results of Pliocene Land Ice Sheet Model Intercomparison Project (Dolan et al., 2015; Koenig et al., 2015).
-According to proxy data for the Antarctic ice sheet (Naish et al., 2009; Pollard and DeConto, 2009), ice-free condition and the identical ice sheet estimate to the PRISM3D were - 20 assumed in the West and East Antarctica, respectively (D16; Figs. 1b, 3).
+The PRISM4 provided Greenland ice sheet data - 15 that is confined to high elevations in the East Greenland Mountains suggested by results of Pliocene Land Ice Sheet Model Intercomparison Project (Dolan et al., 2015; Koenig et al., 2015).
+According to proxy data for the Antarctic ice sheet (Naish et al., 2009; Pollard and DeConto, 2009), ice-free condition and the identical ice sheet estimate to the PRISM3D were assumed in the West and East Antarctica, respectively (D16; Figs. 1b, 3).
 The resultant prescribed ice sheets over the Greenland and Antarctica are smaller than that in KU12.
-We prescribed the Pliocene ice sheets by changing land orography (Fig. 1) and land cover (Fig. 3) over the ice sheets regions.
-Because the model does not predict dynamic vegetation, we prescribe vegetation pattern (Fig. 1b) that is identical to the PRISM3D/PlioMIP1 (Salzmann et al., 2008), according to the recommendation in H16b. - 25 In addition to vegetation, global lake distribution during the Pliocene was also suggested to be distinct from the present day.
+Because the model does not predict dynamic vegetation, we - 20 prescribe vegetation pattern (Fig. 1b) that is identical to the PRISM3D/PlioMIP1 (Salzmann et al., 2008), according to the recommendation in H16b.

+In addition to vegetation, global lake distribution during the Pliocene was also suggested to be distinct from the present day.
 Schuster et al. (2001, 2006) and Griffin (2006) suggested the existence of the African Megalakes existed during the Miocene and the Pliocene.
-Contoux et al. (2013) and Pound et al. (2014) pointed out an important role of the Pliocene lakes in the global climate through local atmosphere-land interaction and remote influences.
+Contoux et al. (2013) and Pound et al. (2014) pointed out an important role of the Pliocene lakes in the

+25 global climate through local atmosphere-land interaction and remote influences.
 The PRISM4 provides global lake area data (Pound et al., 2014) for the PlioMIP2 (Fig. 2).
-We prescribe the Pliocene lakes (Fig. 2b; Table 2) by adding anomalous areas - of lakes (Fig. 2c) to model's modern lakes (the Caspian Sea, the Aral Sea, Lake Balkhash, Lake Chad and Lake Eyre; Fig. 2a).
+We prescribe the Pliocene lakes (Fig. 2b; Table 2) by adding anomalous areas of lakes (Fig. 2c) to model's modern lakes (Fig. 2a).